There is one mistake I am glad I made. Here is what it taught me.

 I remember not liking the ways I shaded.
 I thought it was often bland.

-It brings me to a couple of tips I want to share with you about shading.
+This experience brings me to a couple of tips I want to share with you about shading.

 Shading is about choice.
 What part of your tile do you want to showcase?

 Put the accent on that.
+Experiment.
+Learn to choose what works for you.

 Practice, practice, practice.
 Try different ways of shading, pressing more or less with your pencil on your paper.
 Blend it and see what works for you.